elieldepaula/shell-my-pass/README.md

 ./mypass.sh del [password-name]
 ```

 This command remove a password saved in the 'keyring' folder.
-This acttion cannot be  undone, so be carefull.
+This action cannot be undone, so be carefull.

 ## License